-CHECK PATIENT indicates the patient probe is sensing a temperature below 29°C or above 40°C.
+CHECK PATIENT indicates the patient probe is sensing an abnormal patient temperature (below 29°C or above 40°C).
+It may indicate the patient probe has become dislodged, an incorrect probe is being used, or a probe has become defective.
+An audible alarm accompanies this alert.